efexel/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 The data transformation produced by [run_analysys.R](https://github.com/efexel/Getting-and-Cleaning-Data-Course-Project/blob/master/run_analysis.R) is described below:

-1. The training and the test sets have been merged to create one data set.
+1. For each of the training and test datasets
-1. Only the the measurements on the mean and standard deviation for each measurement were extracted into this data set.
+    1. Merges data set (X_*dataset*.txt), activity ids (y_*dataset*.txt), subject ids (subject_*dataset*.txt), and activity names (activity_labels.txt) into a single data frame, using only the columns on mean and standard deviation from each measurement in the data set.
-1. Activity IDs in the original dataset have been replaced by descriptive activity names.
-1. Each variable in the original dataset has been averaged for each unique activity and subject combination.
+    1. Column names obtained from features.txt have been cleaned up, removing punctuation, and adjusting case for readability and assigned to the data obtained from X_*dataset*.txt.
+1. Merge the training and the test sets into a single data frame
+1. Pivot the data turning the measurements into rows using melt
+1. Rollup each measurement into a mean for each unique subject/activity
+1. Save the tidy dataset as `tidy.txt`

 # Data Columns